 Action changes things.

 We invite you to offer evidence of work done to improve care through comprehensive medication management and team-based care.
+Join us as we explore the evidence around expanding roles and functions within team-based, collaborative, patient-centered care and new ways to ensure access to safe and effective medication use.

+Why this, and why now?
 Consider these 7 Things:

 - We are on the cusp of a new era of specialty medications and gene therapies that will transform care, calling for appropriate use of companion and complementary diagnostics for medications.